Thuthukak/getthru-admin-panel/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email security@yourapp.com instead of using the issue tracker.
+If you discover any security-related issues, please email info@pendagraphics.co.za instead of using the issue tracker.

 ## 📄 License